mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 **Figure 2: Network conversation details supporting the attacker IP finding.**

-**Takeaway:** Traffic volume and direction alone can point you toward who's worth investigating first, before you even look at what's inside the packets.
+**Takeaway:** Traffic volume and direction can help identify suspicious hosts before examining the contents of individual packets.

 ---

 ## Task 2 – What Tool Was Used for the Brute Force

-**What I was looking for:** how the attacker was hammering the site.
+**What I was looking for:** How was the attacker enumerating the website?

-I filtered everything down to just the attacker's traffic:
+I filtered the traffic to show activity originating from the suspected attacker:

 ```text
 ip.src == 111.224.180.128
 ```

-That turned up a weird request:
+This revealed a suspicious request:

 ```http
 GET /.cvsignore HTTP/1.1
 ```

-Followed the HTTP stream and checked the User-Agent header, which basically gave it away.
+I followed the HTTP stream and examined the User-Agent header.

 **Finding:** `Gobuster`